SakshamDev2005/Billing-System/README.md

 # Billing-System

-Café Billing System
+Café Billing System:
 This Python script uses the Tkinter library to create a simple GUI application for a cafe billing system.
 The system allows users to input the quantities of different cafe items, calculates the subtotal, and generates a bill entry.

-Prerequisites
+Prerequisites:
 Before running the script, ensure that you have the following:

 Python installed on your system.
 The necessary Python libraries (tkinter, pandas) installed.
-You can install them using the following command: bash
+You can install them using the following command - pip install pandas

-Copy code
-pip install pandas
-Getting Started
+Getting Started:
 Clone the repository or download the script.
 Ensure that the required CSV files (Pricing.csv and Bill.csv) are present in the specified directory (Files).

-Usage
+Usage:
-Run the script using the following command:
+Run the script using the following command: python cafe_billing_system.py

-bash
-Copy code
-python cafe_billing_system.py
 The GUI window will appear with labels for cafe items, entry fields for quantities, and a "Submit" button.